laurapacilio/hashicorp-exercise/exercise-content.md

 ## Review and share changes
-Git fetch, pull, and push are commands that help you understand and synchronize work between local and remote repositories.
+These git commands help you understand and synchronize work between local and remote repositories.

 ### Fetch